top of page

-My father was an amazing, talented artist born Black in the late 1930s in the U.S. with no immediate model for being a successful, financially sustained working artist in America.
-And then he and my mother made me in their teens.
-So, he did the next best thing: he got a good job with good benefits while pouring all of his artistic aspirations and sensibilities into me.
-He was an expert on the human anatomy; a master carpenter; a master draftsman; an unlicensed architect who could build anything; a precise sign-maker; and a mathematician.
-He loved quality work and making things to perfection.
+My parents were talented artists born Black in the late 1930s in the U.S. with no family models for becoming a successful, financially sustained working artist in America.
+So, they did the next best thing: they got good government jobs with good benefits while pouring all of their artistic sensibilities and aspirations into me.
+My father was an expert on human anatomy; a master carpenter and draftsman; an unlicensed architect who could build anything; and a mathematician.
 He could sing, too.
-Beautifully.
-My father taught me how to draw when I was four years old.
-First, still life objects, then faces, bodies, and later buildings, and graphic lettering.
-He is still teaching me from the ancestral realm in his patient, loving way.
-That wonderful man took his leave of this world in 2000.
-And I know he is laughing with great pride over his artmaking progeny.
+He taught me how to draw when I was four years old.
+First, still life objects, then faces, bodies, and later buildings and graphic lettering.
+My mother was a fashionista, culinary artist, floral designer with an incredible eye for composition, and owner of Partlow's Petals.
+They loved quality work.
+And they are still teaching me from the ancestral realm in their patient, loving way.
+My parents departed this world in 2000.
+I know they are laughing with great pride over their artmaking progeny.

 Lenett Partlow-Myrick, 2nd gen Partlow Artist